enkomio/ProgramUpdater/README.md

 ## Exporting the private key

-In order to protect the private key from an attacker that is able to read aribrary files from your filesystem, the key is AES encrypted with parameters that are related to the execution environment (MAC address, properties of the installed HDs).
+In order to protect the private key from an attacker that is able to read arbitrary files from your filesystem, the key is AES encrypted with parameters that are related to the execution environment (MAC address, properties of the installed HDs).
 This means that you cannot just copy the private key file from one computer to another, since it will not work.
-If you want to obtain the clear private key you have to export it by executing the following command:
+If you want to obtain an exportable private key you have to export it by executing the following command:

 	UpdateServer.exe --export-key clean-private-key.txt
 	-=[ Version Releaser ]=-
 	Copyright (c) 2019 Enkomio

-	[INFO] 2019-08-09 13:45:18 - Public key: RUNTNkIAAAAAQSTd1xnmvNHa25Z4ENfcXeTlktWZdnABFn/jwcx/KOBX44qZOY/aEp1oXxfhcXZX26Uy5c2P1FZlu5yswPAgqxUBXpxjSyCSYnyKODNpLw0sEqD+L3xcJLIv/3s4vgFaCwIDNiqqn8WWahvsYsu0o41IgMYwjOO4QhsL16Xai+beAEEBBRoWkZJSZR+vB7Vi/Trw7C5kNsPwy5TxK9Fd+ibyrAyewvftI1SWAcEO6OIh9G+bSEkXDPoS77faGYMotbcKhQU=
+	Enter password: ****
+	Re-enter password: ****
-	[INFO] 2019-08-09 13:45:18 - Private key exported to file: clean-private-key.txt
+	[INFO] 2019-08-27 17:02:33 - Private key exported to file: clean-private-key.txt

+The exported key is AES encrypted with the input password.

 ## Importing private key